Swarali2310/Adversarial_Attacks_And_Ensemble_Defense_For_NLP_Models/README.md

 <img src=images/roberta-easy.PNG align=center>

 ### Hard case
-* Hard case is considered when the attacking is clever with replacing the words
+* Hard case is considered when the attacking is clever with replacing the words and misguiding the models
-* The models are clearly misguided in classifying the adverse sentences
-* However, the humans can observe the context of the sentences and classify correctly
-* Below shows the samples of such attacking examples misclassifed by the considered models
+* However, the humans can observe the overall context of the sentences is preserved and can classify correctly illustrating the hardness of the attack.
+Below shows the samples of such attacking examples misclassifed by the considered models

 * Bert-base-uncased
 <img src=images/bert-hard.PNG align=center>